anormanangel/Sentiment-Analysis-Topic-Modeling-of-Social-Media-Data-Using-NLP-Deep-Learning-Techniques/README.md

 # The Analysis

-The analysis for this project aimed to investigate the overall sentiment expressed in the comments towards the course and identify the recurring themes and topics shared by learners through the comments, and gain insights into key skills and career projections and recommendations.
+The analysis for this project aimed to investigate the overall sentiment expressed in the comments towards the course identify the recurring themes and topics shared by learners through the comments, and gain insights into key skills and career projections and recommendations.

 ### 1. What is the overall sentiment expressed in the comments towards the course?
 To identify the overall sentiments expressed in comments towards the course, I applied the rule-based sentiment analysis using VADER lexicon, a rule-based sentiment analysis tool and analyzed the sentiment by extracting sentiment scores and classifying comments as positive or negative based on compound scores.